adityaramesh/python_sockets/README.md

 - If your program does not have real-time constraints, consider using `TCP_SOCK`.
 On the other hand, if your program does have real-time constraints, use `TCP_NODELAY`.
 - In order to implement rate-throttling for outgoing data, consider using `EPOLLONESHOT`.
+- To send messages from a worker thread to an epoll-loop thread, use eventfd.

 ## Efficiency